andrewjulian/andrewjulian/README.md

 ### Software Engineer and Web Developer

-A results oriented Software Engineer with experience in designing custom software solutions and driving new feature development.
-Proven track record of program management and continued skill development demonstrated in over a decade in  education and technology instruction.
+A results oriented Software Engineer and Founder with experience designing custom software solutions and driving new feature development.
+Proven track record of program management and team leadership, as well as continued skill development.
 Adept at identifying solutions in frontend, backend, and full stack applications in collaboration with diverse teams and stakeholders to produce high-quality products.

  🖥️ View my portfolio at www.andrewjohnjulian.com <br>
  📬 Contact me at andrewjohnjulian@gmail.com with opportunities and ideas for collaboration<br>

- ✍️ Leading 5+ member development team in creating UX collaboration platform Peer Desk <br>
+ ✍️ Leading the development team in creating UX collaboration platform Peer Desk <br>
- 🌱 Learing more robust utilization of Supabase for backend services. <br>
+ 🌱 Growing through collaboration and the utilization of AGILE methodologies for project management <br>
  🔭 Researching implementation of cross-device design and deployment. <br>

 ## 🌐 Socials: